OpenVisualCloud/Immersive-Video-Sample/src/README.md

 The Immersive Video Delivery solution provides basic components for OMAF-Compliant Tiled 360 Video Delivery, including MCTS-based HEVC transcoding, OMAF-compliant streaming packing, client OMAF dash access library; and FFMPEG plugins for quick trial for these components to setup E2E OMAF-Compliant 360 video streaming.
 The project is a reference solution for those want to build up tiled-based 360 video delivery based on Intel Platform

 # License
-The Immersive Video Delivery solution is licensed under the OSI-approved BSD 3-Clause license and LGPLv2.
+The Immersive Video Delivery solution is licensed under the BSD 3-Clause "New" or "Revised" License, except that "FFMPEG Plugins" is under the LGPLv2.0 license.
 See [LICENSE](LICENSE) for details.
 MP4 base library is from Nokia/OMAF in OMAF Packing Library and OMAF Dash Access Library, so the license should compliant with Nokia/OMAF license.

 # How to contribute